PCM vs Passthrough

 The ease of using Passthrough devices makes them the best bet for some users, although true audiophiles would probably choose differently since it doesn’t genuinely improve the sound quality.

-Pass-Throughs can transmit audio signals from a high HD source to a home theater system using an HDMI cable.
+Pass-Throughs can transmit audio signals from a high-HD source to a home theater system using an HDMI cable.

 This feature comes in handy when using numerous home entertainment devices such as home theater systems, HD set-top box to gaming devices.
 However, a PCM may be necessary if you have multiple channels or need to convert analog audio.

-Going down this road will bring you down a step down from multiple channels to merely two supported channels.
+Going down this road will bring you a step down from multiple channels to merely two supported channels.
 If your device cannot handle multi-channel, use the PCM option to output audio.

 PCM is best for DVDs, CDs, 2-channel output systems, and when you want to use your TV speakers as your main speakers.
 Subs and soundbars also work fine with PCM.

-To have the best home theater experience, you won’t only need a TV with great picture quality, but you’ll also need the best sound experience possible.
+To have the best home theater experience, you will not only need a TV with great picture quality, but you’ll also need the best sound experience possible.
 Audio passthrough is an important feature if you want to use your TV in a home theater setup and you’re playing content with high-quality audio.
 Audio passthrough is a way for you to connect multiple devices to your TV and pass high-quality audio signals to a receiver, which helps keep your setup clean, and you can use video features your TV supports like HDMI 2.1 and variable refresh rate (VRR) that your receiver might not.

 PCM is an uncompressed audio format, which means it will theoretically have the best overall sound quality, as no information will be removed to facilitate transmitting the signal.
 PCM is sent unencoded by the source, meaning the full, unpacked instructions for what sounds to play are sent directly from the source to the receiver and then on to the speakers.